 Matthew 12:38-42 (ESV) Then some of the scribes and Pharisees answered him, saying, “Teacher, we wish to see a sign from you.”
 39 But he answered them, “An evil and adulterous generation seeks for a sign, but no sign will be given to it except the sign of the prophet Jonah.
 40 For just as Jonah was three days and three nights in the belly of the great fish, so will the Son of Man be three days and three nights in the heart of the earth.
 41 The men of Nineveh will rise up at the judgment with this generation and condemn it, for they repented at the preaching of Jonah, and behold, something greater than Jonah is here.
 42 The queen of the South will rise up at the judgment with this generation and condemn it, for she came from the ends of the earth to hear the wisdom of Solomon, and behold, something greater than Solomon is here.

-What in the world does Jonah, fish, and fish vomit have to do with Advent?
-Well, kind of everything.
+What in the world do Jonah, fish, and fish vomit have to do with Advent?
+Well, kind of everything!

 Jonah also prepares our hearts for the Advent of THE Prophet, Priest, and King who would fulfill all things.
-Yhwh so directs history that he would send a prophet, allow him to disobey, resurrect him from the consequences of his actions, and send him on mission all to prepare us to see his work to save mankind and fulfill his word from all the way back in Genesis 3:15.
+God so directs history that he would send a prophet, allow him to disobey, resurrect him from the consequences of his actions, and send him on mission in order to prepare us to see his work to save mankind and fulfill his word from all the way back in Genesis 3:15.

 How do we know this?
-The Lord Jesus himself, speaking about the good news intent of Yhwh in Jonah, says that no sign would be given his generation except the sign of Jonah.
+The Lord Jesus himself, speaking about the good news mission of God the Father through Jonah, says that no sign would be given to his generation except the sign of Jonah.
 What is the sign of Jonah?

-That sign is Jonah, the bearer of good news receives righteous punishment for sin in death then resurrection back to life in order to make a way for the powerful good news to go to others that otherwise might not know.
+That sign is Jonah, the bearer of good news receives righteous punishment for sin through death and then resurrection back to life in order to make a way for the powerful good news to go to others who otherwise might not know.

 Advent.
-Jesus comes, fulfills prophetic words and actions such as Jonah, in order that we might be saved.
+Jesus comes and fulfills prophetic words and actions such as Jonah, in order that we might be saved.